QEWD-Courier/Ripple-Qewd/README.md

       wget https://raw.githubusercontent.com/RippleOSI/Qewd-Ripple/master/installer/install_ripple_gtm.sh
       source install_ripple_gtm.sh

-The installer script installs and configures the following:
+The installer scripts install and configures the following:

 - Redis or the Open Source GT.M database (used by RippleOSI's middle tier as a high-performance session cache and Document Store)
 - Node.js